Patient medical balances have tripled in the last few years and are a critical source of revenue for lab groups.

 Patients who understand their charges pay more quickly and won't burden your staff with unnecessary communication.
 A simple and effective bill allows patients to understand what insurance has, or hasn't paid.
 It may seem simple, but designing a simple radiology bill takes expertise and experience--just what PatientPay offers.

 Patients of all ages and demographics are now comfortable providing email address and mobile phone number to healthcare providers.
 By having direct, timely access to patients--you can deliver a bill that will be seen and acted on.
-In a recent survey, 79% of patients were comfortable providing their email address for billing and communication purposes!
+PatientPay finds 75% to 90% of phone numbers provided to medical groups are for mobile phones.

 Enhanced Patient Experience